The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: Summary and conclusions

-These result show explicitly that the most classical states are associated \emph{only to pairs of observables}, rather than to the whole algebra of its (basic) observables: for a certain choice of a pair of observables from this algebra the most classical states exist, but for a different choice they do not at all.
+These results show explicitly that the most classical states are associated \emph{only with pairs of observables}, rather than with the whole \emph{algebra} of its (basic) observables: for a certain choice of a pair of observables from this algebra the most classical states exist, but for a different choice they do not at all.

-It is known that, in simultaneous measurements of the conjugate (non-commuting) observables of the Heisenberg system \cite{ArKe}, the final states after the \emph{most accurate} (or ideal) measurements are the most classical (pure), rather than more general mixed states \cite{SHe}.
-Hence, assuming that this link between the ideal simultaneous measurements and the most classical states is characteristic not only to Heisenberg systems, the lack of the most classical states for a pair of observables indicates that the final state of the system after the simultaneous measurement of these observables should be \emph{mixed}.
+It is known that, in simultaneous measurements of conjugate (non-commuting) observables of the Heisenberg system \cite{ArKe}, the final states after the \emph{most accurate} (or ideal) measurements are the most classical (pure), rather than more general mixed states \cite{SHe}.
+Hence, assuming that this link between the ideal simultaneous measurements and the most classical states is characteristic not only to Heisenberg systems, the lack of the most classical states for a pair of observables indicates that the final state of the system after the simultaneous measurement of these observables should \emph{necessarily} be \emph{mixed}.